The Great Lakes State

 Title, Register & Insure

-The lender will file the title with their lien noted.
-Register the boat with the Michigan Secretary of State.
-Display your watercraft control numbers on both sides of the bow.
+The lender files the title with their lien noted.
+Register the boat with your state's boating agency through the local tax collector or DMV.
 Set up insurance before taking delivery.
-You're on the water!

-New vs. Used Boat Financing in Michigan
+New vs. Used Boat Financing

 Both have advantages.
 Here's how they compare from a financing perspective.